 Currently, the immunotherapy clinic is enrolling patients for clinical trials.
 In addition to acute lymphoblastic leukemia, non-Hodgkin’s lymphoma, chronic lymphocytic leukemia, clinical trials have expanded to include solid tumors such as non-small cell lung cancer and triple-negative breast cancer.
 New clinical trials on a number of acute leukemias, mantle cell lymphoma, and chronic lymphocytic leukemia are also being studied.

-One team dedicated to your care, outcome
+One team dedicated to your care and outcome

 But beyond this, as an SCCA patient, you enter a community of caregivers and researchers who are dedicated to helping you and your family navigate the treatment complexities that cancer poses.
 An SCCA medical oncologist who specializes in your type of cancer will coordinate every aspect of your treatment.
 Together, you’ll create a short- and long-term treatment plan.
 And your cancer care team will make it easy for you to access all of the resources you need.